akka/akka/akka-docs/src/main/paradox/typed/testing.md

 Java
 :  @@snip [AsyncTestingExampleTest.java](/akka-actor-testkit-typed/src/test/java/jdocs/akka/actor/testkit/typed/javadsl/AsyncTestingExampleTest.java) { #under-test }

-@scala[Tests extend `ActorTestKit`.
-This provides access to]@java[Tests create an instance of `ActorTestKit`.
-This provides access to]
+Tests create an instance of `ActorTestKit`.
+This provides access to:

 * An ActorSystem
 * Methods for spawning Actors.
 These are created under the root guardian
-* A hook to shut down the ActorSystem from the test suite
+* A method to shut down the ActorSystem from the test suite

 Scala
 :  @@snip [AsyncTestingExampleSpec.scala](/akka-actor-testkit-typed/src/test/scala/docs/akka/actor/testkit/typed/scaladsl/AsyncTestingExampleSpec.scala) { #test-header }